 Highlights of power-point:

-The Recreation and Parks Advisory Committee approved an updated plan that shows additional parking spaces.
+Spring 2018 Update: The Recreation and Parks Advisory Committee approved an updated plan that shows additional parking spaces.
 Approximately 25 of these new parking spaces are "green" and will only be used for large events.
-The new concept also does not show a splash pad at this park.
+The new concept also does not included a splash pad at this park.